laizhm/TFPDD/README.md

-# PDD-FreeMark
+# TFPDD
-PDD-FreeMark: Proactive Deepfake Detection via Training-Free Robust Watermarking and Identity-Aware Hashing
+TFPDD: A New Robust Training-free Proactive Deepfake Detection Scheme Using Watermarking and Identity-aware Hashing